 The drafting group acknowledges its imperfections and limited perspectives.
 While the group was intentional in designing the process, they also take responsibility for any inadvertent harm created by drafting and publishing the SE practices and principles in this way.
 If you feel that harm was done, please send an email to firstname.lastname@example.org.

 The principles and practices on this site and in this document are intended to spark conversation and action in SE communities and movements.
 Please join in this collective process of editing and improving the principles and practices.
 The work to build an SE movement that is rooted in SE values is work we must all do together, in solidarity and cooperation.

 As of June 2022, a collective of SE organizers drawn from the original drafting group has taken up the stewarding responsibilities for this project.
 These responsibilities include maintaining the website, coordinating translations, responding to community inquiries, facilitating SE principles and practices workshops and learning spaces, and coordinating community participation as needed.

-The project is fiscally sponsored by New Economy Coalition and its costs are solely supported by donations from individuals and solidarity economy organizations.
-You can support these costs by making a donation via this link and noting SEPP.
+The project is fiscally sponsored by MadWorC, a 501(c)3 cooperative of cooperatives, and its costs are solely supported by donations from individuals and solidarity economy organizations.
+You can support these costs by making a donation.
 You can be in touch with the collective by emailing email@example.com.